top of page

 HCM TECH COMMUNITY TREADS CAUTIOUSLY INTO NEW ERA OF SEXUAL HARASSMENT

 Employers, engagement specialists and HCM technology vendors don’t expect to see dramatic shifts in their approach to addressing sexual harassment any time soon.
-[HCMT]
+[HCMT/WorkforceAI]

 WE SHOULD TALK MORE ABOUT HCM TECHNOLOGY RESULTS, NOT SYSTEMS

 HR analysts and commentators would help practitioners and CHROs more if they spent less time talking inside baseball and more time thinking about what employers actually need to get done.
-[HCMT]
+[HCMT/WorkforceAI]

 HOW CHANGES IN TECHNOLOGY ARE RE-CREATING THE HR-IT RELATIONSHIP